 Following the designation ceremony everyone gathered for light refreshments at the Heritage Theatre.

-The JW Roberts House will be open to the public again this summer by July 1st again, as an information centre and representative of a typical early 20th century home.
-Friday afternoons throughout the summer will see demonstrations of various crafts at the House.
-Look for postings around town which will show the specific programming as it unfolds.
+The Centre will be open to the public this summer by July 1st, as an information centre and representative of a typical early 20th century home.

 Wanted: Volunteers to serve on the heritage committee and to help with events and programming.
-If you have some time and would like to be involved in supporting heritage activities in Woody Point, please call Rose Dewhirst, Chair – Woody Point Heritage Committee at 453-2035.
+If you have some time and would like to be involved in supporting heritage activities in Woody Point, please call the town office at 453-2273.

 History of Bonne Bay South